Andile Jali Dismisses Themba Zwane and Rele Mofokeng Comparisons, Questions Youngster’s Progress

 Zwane is widely celebrated as the standout playmaker of his era and arguably South Africa’s greatest-ever number 10.
 However, with the 36-year-old nearing retirement, attention has shifted to emerging talents like Mofokeng, who has been making waves at Orlando Pirates.

-Under the guidance of head coach Abdeslam Ouaddou, Mofokeng has been transitioned from a wide position into a central playmaking role.
-The Moroccan tactician maintains that the 21-year-old is more effective operating in midfield.
+Under the guidance of head coach Abdeslam Ouaddou, Mofokeng has transitioned from a wide position into a central playmaking role.
+The French-Moroccan tactician maintains that the 21-year-old is more effective operating in midfield, and he recently scored his first career hat-trick playing in the same position.

 This viewpoint is shared by Hugo Broos, head coach of Bafana Bafana, who also believes Mofokeng performs best in a central role.
 Broos deployed him there during South Africa’s recent back-to-back international friendlies against Panama during the FIFA break.